Help us improve your experience.

 Lower capacity devices might have problems with VTEP scaling when the configuration uses multiple MAC-VRF instances.
 To prevent this problem, some platforms, such as QFX5130 switches, QFX5700 switches, and ACX7100 routers, enable the shared VTEP tunnels feature in the default configuration for MAC-VRF instance VXLAN tunnels.
 With this feature enabled for VXLAN routing, the device minimizes the number of next-hop entries to reach remote VTEPs.

 Switches in the QFX5000 line running Junos OS are lower capacity devices that don't enable shared tunnels by default.
 As a result, when you configure MAC-VRF instances on those devices, we require that you configure the shared tunnels feature.
-To do this, set the shared-tunnels option at the global [edit forwarding-options evpn-vxlan] hierarchy.
+To configure shared tunnels, set the shared-tunnels option at the global [edit forwarding-options evpn-vxlan] hierarchy.

 Note: